 - How much control you think you have in your role

-- Workplace norms – including actual or perceived supervisor and colleague expectations and narratives
+- The workplace norms you experience – including actual or perceived supervisor and colleague expectations and narratives

 What we don’t always think about is that using work-based technology during private hours can have significant consequences for both you and your family.